akhi07rx/File-Uploader-for-Google-Drive/README.md

 - Option to exit the program: The user can type "exit" to quit the program instead of providing a download link.

-- Improved user interface: A line break is added before the "Enter the download link" prompt, creating visual separation between each prompt and making it easier to read.

 <br />